DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/FilterPanel/description.md

 To display the filter panel, set the **filterPanel**.[visible](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/filterPanel/#visible) option to **true**.

 A click on the combined filter calls the integrated filter builder.
 You can configure it in the [filterBuilder](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#filterBuilder) object.
-In this demo, this object is used to add a [custom filter operation](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/customOperations).
+In this demo, this object is used to add the `weekends` [custom filter operation](/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/customOperations).

 The intergrated filter builder is displayed in a popup window.
 This is the DevExtreme [Popup](/Documentation/ApiReference/UI_Widgets/dxPopup/) component.
 Its default configuration is defined automatically, but you can redefine it in the [filterBuilderPopup](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#filterBuilderPopup) object.
 In this example, this object is used to specify the popup's [position](/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/#position).